I created a responsive web application, made to learn new words with games and flash cards.

 1. “Babbel”, the market leader in E-learning

-3. “Memorion” an app I stumbled upon because of its high ratings and recommendations on the internet.
+3. “Memorion” an app I stumbled upon because of its high ratings and recommendations.

 - Questioning of Age and Learning Purpose